 With negligible input from a user, a hacking application can instigate a chain of scripts to search thousands of IP addresses on the Web while planting a Trojan horse or spyware software on websites via weaknesses in technologies like Flash and Java.

 Reputation damage!
-A data breach is one the most detrimental things that can happen to a small business’s reputation.
+A data breach is one the most detrimental things that can happen to a business’s reputation.
 Customers cannot put their trust into a company if they feel their information isn’t safe or if in fact their confidential data has been compromised in a breach.
-Of course, a breach leads to loss of revenue and fewer sales for small businesses that don’t have the resources to perform damage control like the large corporations do.
+Of course, a breach leads to loss of revenue and fewer sales for businesses that don’t have the resources to perform damage control like the large corporations do.

 Lawsuits!
-Identity theft and data breach lawsuits are very costly for small businesses, unlike for big businesses that have internal legal teams to counter any lawsuits.
+Identity theft and data breach lawsuits are very costly for businesses, unlike for big businesses that have internal legal teams to counter any lawsuits.
 Data breaches can lead to class action lawsuits, where numerous plaintiffs combine suits into one larger lawsuit.
-The vast majority of small businesses cannot counter this effort and they often close down.
+The vast majority of businesses cannot counter this effort and they often close down.

 1) Protect every device